RAD Torque Raceway

-RAD Torque Raceway, formerly known as Capital City Raceway Park, Capital Raceway, Labatt Raceway, Budweiser Motorsports Park, and Castrol Raceway, is a multi-track auto racing facility located just south of Edmonton, Alberta, Canada.
-Located on land leased from the Edmonton International Airport, the clay oval opened in 1991 and the dragstrip opened in 1992.
+RAD Torque Raceway, formerly known as Capital City Raceway Park, Capital Raceway, Labatt Raceway, Budweiser Motorsports Park, and Castrol Raceway, is a multi-track auto racing facility located just south of Edmonton, Alberta, Canada, on land leased from the Edmonton International Airport.

+History

+The clay oval opened in 1991 and the dragstrip opened in 1992.
 The facility went into receivership at the end of the 1997 season.
 It was purchased by Rob Reeves and ten other local racers and businessmen, and re-opened in 1998.
 Several of the investors have opted out since 2000 but remain as advertising sponsors of the facility.
-The track is now owned by Rob Reeves and Family.
+The track's sole owner and operator, Rob Reeves, announced in November 2023 that Glen Stenabaugh would become the new owner of the facility.